-This document is reviewed annually by Daisy Sunda, Head of PSHE & RSE, or as events or legislation require.
-The next scheduled date for review is September 2025.
+This document is reviewed annually by Daisy Sunda, Head of PSHE, or as events or legislation require.
+The next scheduled date for review is September 202.

-Teachers of PSHE & RSE ensure that they are familiar with the School's Child Protection (Safeguarding) Policy, Anti-bullying Policy and Behaviour and Discipline Policy.
-The School has a Designated Safeguarding Lead (Matthew Close, Senior Vice Principal), and a Child Protection (Safeguarding) Policy, which can be found on MIS, and the School website.
+Teachers of PSHE & RSE ensure that they are familiar with the School's Child Protection (Safeguarding) Policy; Anti-bullying Policy and Behaviour and Discipline Policy.
+The School has a Designated Safeguarding Lead (Jon Owen, Assistant Principal), and a Child Protection (Safeguarding) Policy, which can be found on MIS, the United Hub and the School website.